BIT/CARE TEAM CERTIFICATION

 *Past president and founding member of NABITA; past president of the American College Counseling Association; author of the NABITA Risk Rubric, Structured Interview for Violence Risk Assessment (SIVRA-35), Looking Glass, Violence Risk Assessment of the Written Work (VRAW2), the Extremist Risk Intervention Scale, and Incel Indoctrinating Rubric (IIR).

 The central building blocks for a BIT/CARE team are directly connected to the 35 standards.
 These involve training on topics related to four central categories, 1) team definition (the team’s purpose and scope of activities), 2) team operations (how the team is organized to meet team goals), 3) case processing (how the team manages a case through the initial report), 4) Continuous improvement (supporting the on-going functioning of the team and ensures the membership is supervised and trained and that processes are reviewed and maintained).
 This starting place allows teams to better understand the logistics required to build and operate a BIT/CARE team based on best-practice research standards.
-Whether your team is well-trained or just starting out, this overview of BIT/CARE core concepts lays the groundwork for the rest of our training together.
+Whether your team is well-trained or just starting out, this overview of BIT/CARE core concepts provides the framework for an effective team.

 Team definition outlines the team’s purpose and scope of activities.